appcues/segment-appcues-ios/README.md

 ## Adding the dependency

 **Note:** the Appcues library itself will be installed as an additional dependency.
+An installation [tutorial video](https://appcues.wistia.com/medias/2m0v84kv0e) is also available, for reference.

 ### via Xcode
 In the Xcode `File` menu, click `Add Packages`.
 You'll see a dialog where you can search for Swift packages.
 In the search field, enter the URL to this repo.